The British Open Championship Golf Betting Offers 2021

 Ties and Playoffs

-Unlike the US Open where an entire round is played if there is a tie at the British Open if the game is tied after 72 holes a 4 hole aggregate playoff is held.
+If there is a tie at the British Open after 72 holes then a 3 hole aggregate playoff is held.
 Should the players still be tied after this playoff the game goes to sudden death until a victor is found.

 Previous Open Championship Venues